Tag: Stephen Timms

 The below Parliamentary question was asked by Stephen Timms on 2016-05-26.

-To ask the Secretary of State for Foreign and Commonwealth Affairs, how many UK nationals has been on the staff of the European Court of Justice in each year since 2010.
+To ask the Secretary of State for Foreign and Commonwealth Affairs, how many UK nationals have been on the staff of the European Court of Auditors in each year since 2010.

 Mr David Lidington

-The European Court of Justice (ECJ) does not publish figures relating to the nationality of its staff.
-According to our own internal records, there were 67 UK nationals on the staff of the ECJ in 2013.
-We do not hold records for the other years.
+The European Court of Auditors (ECA) does not publish figures relating to its staff numbers and nationality.
+According to our own internal records, the following number of UK nationals have been on the staff of the ECA since 2010:

 The below Parliamentary question was asked by Stephen Timms on 2016-06-07.